Deontay Wilder: Wilder vs. Zhang

-Wilder faced Zhilei Zhang on June 1, 2024.
-He lost in the fifth round by knockout.
+Wilder faced Zhilei Zhang (26–2–1, 21 KOs) on June 1, 2024, as the main event of the Queensberry vs Matchroom 5v5 fight card in Riyadh, Saudi Arabia.
+He lost in the fifth round by technical knockout.

 Wilder vs. Herndon

 On January 14, 2025 it was reported that Wilder would make his ring return against Curtis Harper in Atlanta, Georgia on April 26, live on BLK Prime.
 The fight was never officially announced.
 On March 28, Global Combat Collective announced Wilder's next fight would be streamed on BLK Prime; however, he fought 37-year-old journeyman Tyrrell Anthony Herndon (24–5, 15 KOs) at Charles Koch Arena in Wichita, Kansas on June 27, 2025 in a 10-round bout.
-The event was billed as "Legacy Reloaded".
-Herndon's last defeat came to prospect Richard Torrez in October 2023 and was since on a three-fight win streak.
+The event was billed as "Legacy Reloaded."
+Herndon's last defeat came to prospect Richard Torrez in October 2023 and had since been on a three-fight win streak.
 Wilder scored his first win since 2022 after dropping Herndon twice before stopping him in the seventh round.
 Wilder started the fight with his jab.
 He landed a hook which dropped Herndon in the second round.
 Herndon tried to tell the referee it was a slip.
 Wilder remaining in control of the fight and in the sixth dropped Herndon again following right hands.
 He beat the count only to be dropped again by a big shot as the bell rang to end the round.
 Wilder came out confident in the seventh.
 He missed a few swinging shots.
 At this stage, Herndon was in survival mode.
 Later in the round, Wilder landed two more right hands before referee Ray Corona stopped the fight.
 After the fight, Wilder said, "I give thanks to my opponent.
 You're a tough guy, man.
 I appreciate the work.
 I laid off a long time, getting myself back together, mentally, physically and emotionally.
 It's been a long road for me.
 I'm just glad to be back in the ring."
 Prior to the fight, Wilder claimed he was looking to continue fighting on.
 According to CompuBox, Wilder landed 59 of his 457 punches thrown (12.9%), while Herndon was less busy, but more accurate, landing 15 of 85 thrown (17.6%).

-Next fight
+Wilder vs. Chisora

-In November 2025, Wilder announced that he would be fighting again in January 2026, despite having previously considered retirement.
-He expressed optimism for a promising year ahead.
-His manager, Shelly Finkel, indicated that the fight was scheduled to take place overseas.
+In January 2026, it was confirmed that Wilder would face Derek Chisora at The O2 Arena in London, England on April 4, 2026.
+It was both fighters' 50th professional fight.
+On the night of the fight, Wilder dominated the early rounds and Chisora rallied late, with Wilder scoring knockdowns in the 8th and 11th rounds.
+The judges were split: Wilder received scores of 115–111 and 115–113, and the third picked Chisora by 115–112, giving Wilder a win by split decision.